 some simple steps.

 We agree on the importance of our bile.
 So how can we be our bile's best friend or booster?

 1. Stop eating sweet and fatty (deep-fried) junk food.

-2. Drink My Miracle Tea which will flush out a lot of those toxins, lighten the load for the bile, and clear the way for the bile to do it's good work for you.
+2. Drink herbal teas which will flush out a lot of those toxins, lighten the load for the bile, and clear the way for the bile to do it's good work for you.

 3. Specific vegetables that help our bile are: radishes (which take oil and fats out), asparagus, celery and leeks (clean the intestines), and carrots build up your blood and bile secretion.

 4, Aim to get your body's ph state to neutral, or a bit over to the akaline side, with healthy probotics growing in your digestive tract.

 One last thing to scare you into doing what is right.
 If you let the acid foods dominate, your bile will slow down, unable to flow, and will give you gallstones and start to grow yeast and fungus, which can give you that bulging, over-hanging belly.
 You know what you think of THAT!

 Are you catching on to the importance of bile to your best, healthy state?
 Coddle it - cooperate with your liver and gallbladder.